Label-Wise Graph Convolutional Network for Heterophilic Graphs: Experiments

-For experiments on each heterophilic graph, we run the 10 public dataset splits and report the average results and standard deviations.
-For homophily graphs, we run each experiment 5 times on the provided public dataset split.
-A one-hideen layer MLP with 64 filters is applied as the pseudo label predictor $f_P$.
-We adopt two layers of label-wise message passing on all the datasets.
-More discussion about the impacts of the depth on {\method} is given in Sec.~\ref{sec:layer}.
-The hidden dimension of $f_C$ is fix as 64 for all graphs.
-As for the $f_G$ which deploys GCNII~\cite{chen2020simple} as the backbone, the hyperparameter settings are the same as the cited paper.
-During the training phase, the learning rate is set as 0.01 for all the parameters and model selection weights.
-The inner iteration step $T$ is set as 2.
-All the hyperparameters of the baselines are tuned on the validation set for fair comparisons.
+\textbf{Settings of {\method}.} For the label predictor $f_P$, we adopt a MLP with one-hidden layer.
+As for the $f_C$, we adopt two layers of label-wise message passing on all the datasets.
+More discussion about the impacts of the depth on {\method} is given in Sec.~\ref{app:layer}.
+The other hyperparameters such as hidden dimension and weight decay are tuned based on the validation set.
+See Appendix~\ref{app:implement} for more details.